A Dichotomy Theorem for Ordinal Ranks in MSO: Basic notions

-We say that an~automaton is \emph{pruned} if every state $q\in Q$ appears in some accepting run, that is, there exists an~accepting run $\rho$ of $\CA$ over a~tree $t$ such that $\rho(u)=q$ for some node $u\in\{\dL,\dR\}^\ast$.
+We say that an~automaton is \emph{pruned} if every state $q\in Q$ occurs in some accepting run from the initial state, that is, there exists an~accepting run $\rho$ of $\CA$ from $q_{\init}$ over a~tree $t$ such that $\rho(u)=q$ for some node $u\in\{\dL,\dR\}^\ast$.
 Note that every automaton can effectively be pruned, without affecting its language, by detecting and removing states that do not appear in any accepting run.

-\subparagraph*{Games.} We use the standard framework of two\=/player games of infinite duration (see e.g.,~\cite{buchi_synthesis,fijalkow_games}).
-The arena of such a game is given as a~graph with both players having perfect information about the current position.
+\paragraph*{Games.} We use the standard framework of two\=/player games of infinite duration (see e.g.,~\cite{buchi_synthesis,fijalkow_games}).
+The arena of such a~game is given as a~graph with both players having perfect information about the current position.
 The winning condition of the game is given by a~language of infinite plays won by one of the players.

-{\mathfrak{C}} \subparagraph*{Ranks.} Recall that an ordinal $\eta$ can be seen as the linearly ordered set of all ordinals smaller than $\eta$.
-Given a set $X\subseteq\{\dL,\dR\}^*$, a \emph{counting function} is a function $\ccc\colon X\to\eta$ such that $\ccc(u)<\ccc(v)$ whenever $u\in X$ is a proper descendant of $v\in X$ (such a function exists for some $\eta$ whenever $X$ is well\=/founded).
-The \emph{rank} of a well\=/founded set $X$ is the least ordinal $\eta$ for which a counting function from $X$ to $\eta$ exists.

-Taking the automata\=/based perspective, instead of working with monadic variables~$\vec{Y}$ and $X$, we consider labellings of the tree by certain finite alphabets.
-In particular, a~set of nodes $X\subseteq \{\dL,\dR\}^\ast$ can be identified with its characteristic function, that is, a tree $x\in\trees_{\{0,1\}}$ over the alphabet $\{0,1\}$.
-Such a~tree is \emph{well\=/founded} if no infinite branch contains infinitely many nodes labelled by $1$.
-The set of well\=/founded trees is denoted $\WF\subseteq\trees_{\{0,1\}}$.
-Likewise, we define the \emph{rank} of $x\in\WF$, denoted $\rank(x)$, as the least $\eta$ for which there is a counting function from the set of $1$-labelled nodes of $x$ to $\eta$.
-The considered rank is analogous with the standard rank of well\=/founded trees (e.g.,~\cite[Section~2.E]{kechris_descriptive}).